-One of the most common questions that individuals have about Social Security Disability Insurance (SSDI) benefits is what tax rules apply when a recipient receives income through this method.
+One of the most common questions that individuals have about Social Security Disability Insurance (SSDI) benefits is what tax rules apply when a recipient receives SSDI income.
 In some situations, recipients of SSDI benefits are taxed on at least a portion of these benefits.
-SSDI recipients often find that a knowledgeable disability benefits attorney can help with SSDI taxation and determine what amount must be paid in taxes.
+SSDI recipients often find that a knowledgeable disability benefits attorney may help with SSDI taxation and determine what amount must be paid in taxes.

 Situations When SSDI Is Taxable